CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-* Adding an event with tags 'hobby' and 'rest day'.
+Explanation: Adding an event with tags 'hobby' and 'rest day'.
 > add play golf st/tomorrow 7.00am et/tomorrow 9.00am #/hobby #/rest day

-* Changing the name of the event from 'play golf' to 'play chess'.
+Explanation: Changing the name of the event from 'play golf' to 'play chess'.
 > edit golf n/play chess

-* Changing the starting and ending time of the event 'play chess'.
+Explanation: Changing the starting and ending time of the event 'play chess'.
 > edit chess st/tomorrow 7.00pm et/tomorrow 9.00pm

-* Replacing both tags 'hobby' and 'rest day' with the tag 'fun'.
+Explanation: Replacing both tags 'hobby' and 'rest day' with the tag 'fun'.
 > edit chess #/fun

-* Changing 'play chess' from an event to a to-do.
+Explanation: Changing 'play chess' from an event to a to-do.
 > edit chess st/- et/-

-* Removing all tags associated with the to-do 'play chess'.
+Explanation: Removing all tags associated with the to-do 'play chess'.
 > edit chess #/-
 ```